 It also has a countdown timer and its LCD screen makes it easy to use, even in dim light.

 You can set a temperature range for your food to cook within.
-If you go outside of this then the thermometer will beep, alerting you to recalibrate the vents or coals on your grill or smoker.
+If you go outside of this then the thermometer will beep, alerting you to adjust your coals or recalibrate the vents on your grill.

 One thing I found a bit tricky is getting them to turn on and synchronize on first attempt.
 The instructions say that after inserting batteries into each unit (the transmitter and the receiver), you should turn on both simultaneously.
 Even if you do that, they don’t always synchronize.
 A little bit frustrating, but I got there in the end.